 Using apps safely

-Mobile apps may provide important mobile functions to your staff.
+Mobile apps probably already provide important mobile functions to your staff.
 If so, it may be wise to offer a form of private app store, from which users can download approved apps for use with company data.

 Is MDM software for you?